 What should I wear and bring to Irish Dance class?

 - Wear sport shorts & a t-shirt or any non-baggy athletic clothing, like leggings or jeggings (I need to see the dancer’s legs and feet!)

 - Smooth-sole sport shoes like Sketchers or Ghillies (Irish soft shoes) or dancers may dance in stocking feet (socks).
-Dancers who continue in the session 2 class will need Ghillies, which may not be a reimbursable educational expense via Mat-Su.
-If you’re interested in purchasing Ghillies now, please let me know, and I’ll send you information.
+Dancers who continue in the session 2 class will need Ghillies (Irish soft shoes) and hard shoes, which are NOT reimbursable educational expenses via MatSu Central.
+If you’re interested in purchasing Ghillies or hard shoes now, please let me know, and I’ll send you information.

 - WATER – Dancers should bring a water bottle to class.

 Yes!
 If I can schedule the auditorium or Yoga studio for a private lesson, I’m happy to do so.
 Private lessons cost $45 for 30 minutes, and dancers can split the cost if they’d like to share a private lesson.
 I can generate a receipt for each dancer, and if you get an allotment from MatSu Central or IDEA, the lesson cost is a reimbursable educational expense for your PE individual lesson plan.

 Will there be a performance?